 Drs.
 Eric Bowman (left) and Peter Baumeister (right) now co-host and co-direct this event together.
 This is an awesome, entertaining, and engaging all outdoor, world class, international wilderness medicine conference.
 We pride ourselves on creating an entirely outdoors medical education and adventure weekend experience for our participants with amazing food (thanks to our two gourmet executive chefs, Rosie and Joe), surprise celebrity guests, world renowned subject matter experts, and a host of world class expert instructors and lecturers with a multitude of experiences so vast they could not all be experienced in one lifetime by one person.

 Greetings!
 My name is Eric Bowman and I welcome you to PaWildMed.com.
-I am an Emergency Medicine physician at York Hospital in York, PA.
-Within our Emergency Medicine Residency program, I was the previous Director of the Section of Wilderness Medicine.
-This website is designed for you to follow the activities that I am involved in and to assist you in finding resources related to Wilderness Medicine, especially events held locally or regionally.
+I am the original founder of the PA Wilderness Medicine and Survival Skills Conference, and also served as the previous Director of the Section of Wilderness Medicine for York Hospital.
+This website is designed for you to follow the annual conference activities and to assist you in finding resources related to Wilderness Medicine, especially events held locally or regionally.

 On our Home Page you will see my personal mantra, “Find Adventure!”
 One of my personal missions is to inspire you to seek out new adventures.
 The field of Wilderness Medicine was created over 30 years ago, in 1983, when the idea for the Wilderness Medical Society was conceived.
 The founding members recognized a need to develop a specialty that would educate and foster research in locations where medicine was practiced in austere environments.
 Our goal is to provide you the education and the tools to be prepared for the unexpected when you seek out your next adventure.